Discovery Programs at the Zoo

 Students will be excited to learn about this amazing endangered species.
 They will find out why there are so few red wolves left in North America, where they can be found, and what is being done to protect them.
 This program also includes a hands-on experience with a red wolf pelt, skull and radio tracking collar.

 Dive into the world of sharks!
 Students will find out about shark fins, gills, teeth and special skin.
 Older students will also learn about shark diversity and conservation issues.
-This program meets at the Education Center but students are encouraged to visit the sharks in the South Pacific Aquarium either before or after their program.
+This program meets at the Education Center but student groups are encouraged to visit the sharks in the South Pacific Aquarium on their own either before or after their program.
 The program includes an opportunities for student to touch real jaws and shark skin.

 Some animals have teeth for grinding up plants while others sport teeth adapted for tearing the flesh of their prey.
 Still others have a little of both!
 Students will test their scientific observation skills as they classify and identify real skulls and skull models.